onboarding package using ux

 WIREFRAME

-Here is the quick and collage wireframe of the package onboarding process.
+Here's a quick wireframe collage of the package onboarding process.

 NEXT STEP